What are photochromic sunglasses and how do they work?

 Should I get photochromic lenses or prescription sunglasses?

 If trying to choose between photochromic lenses and prescription sunglasses, look at the differences in convenience and cost.
 Also consider your vision needs and lifestyle.
-Many people enjoy photochromic lenses because they’re so great for daily wear.
-They give you comfort and protection whether you’re indoors or briefly stepping outside.
+Many people enjoy photochromic lenses because they’re convenient for daily wear.

 Photochromic lenses react to UV light, but they may not darken fully behind a car windshield since most UV rays are already blocked.
 They may also not fully darken in very hot weather.
-If you need lenses that stay shaded in all bright conditions, or you’ll be outside or driving for extended periods of time, a pair of permanently tinted sunglasses may be a better option.
+If you need lenses that stay shaded in all bright conditions, or you’ll be outside or driving for extended periods of time, a pair of permanently tinted sunglasses may be the ideal option.

 When were photochromic lenses developed?